thoughtworks-jumpstart/guides/docs/frontend-web-development/webpack-babel.md

 `test` is a regular expression that finds all of the files that we want to apply the rule too.
 We can also `excludes` files and folder such as `node_modules`, and the `module` we are using is the `babel-loader`.
 There are other loaders such as `css-loader`..

 Run `npm run webpack:dev` again.
-Open `dist/index.html` in the browser, and you should now see `This is a react app` printout out.
+Open `dist/index.html` in the browser, and you should now see `This is a react app` gets printed out.

 ![react-custom-webpack](_media/react-helloworld-custom-webpack.png)